awsdocs/aws-doc-sdk-examples/php/example_code/glue/Readme.md

-# AWS Glue code examples for the AWS SDK for PHP
+# AWS Glue code examples for the SDK for PHP

 ## Overview